The product on $\W$-spaces of rational forms: Spaces of -valued rational forms

 \subsection{Properties of rational functions for $\W$-valued elements}

 Let $V$ be a grading-restricted vertex algebra and $W$ a grading-restricted generalized $V$-module (cf. Appendix \ref{grading}).
-Let us give here modifications of definitions and facts about matrix elements for a grading-restricted vertex algebra \cite{Huang}.
-If a meromorphic function $f(z_{1}, \dots, z_{n})$ on a domain in $\mathbb C^{n}$ is analytically extendable to a rational function in $(z_{1}, \ldots, z_{n})$, we denote this rational function by $R(f(z_{1}, \dots, z_{n}))$. \begin{definition} For $n\in \Z_{+}$, a map
+Let us give here modifications of definitions and facts about matrix elements for a grading-restricted vertex algebra. \begin{definition} For $n\in \Z_+$, a map

 is said to have the $L_V(-1)$-derivative property if